pweisenburger/dslparadise/README.md

 [@lihaoyi](http://github.com/lihaoyi) and [@stanch](http://github.com/stanch).
 See [corresponding discussion](http://groups.google.com/forum/#!topic/scala-debate/f4CLmYShX6Q)
 on *scala-debate*.
-Contextual abstractions for implicit context propagation are under consideration for the Dotty compiler as *[implicit function types](http://scala-lang.org/blog/2016/12/07/implicit-function-types.html)*.
+Contextual abstractions for implicit context propagation are will be supported by the Dotty compiler as
+*[implicit function types](http://scala-lang.org/blog/2016/12/07/implicit-function-types.html)*.